 CLOSE SEARCH

-Probate valuation is a crucial step in settling an estate.
-It involves determining the total value of everything the deceased owned (assets) minus what they owed (debts) at the time of death.
+Valuing an estate can be complex and is a crucial step in estate administration.
+The basic process is to determine the total value of everything the deceased owned (assets) minus what they owed (debts) at the time of death.
 This value is used for several reasons, including:

 The first and crucial step is to gather information about assets and debts.
 In some cases, the deceased may have left very accurate and complete records but in others the position is not clear.
 Rushing or making assumptions about what assets or liabilities the deceased may have had creates risks for executors.